ztomasze/sdnd/Characters/Stats/abilities.md

 For player characters, the score for each ability is always limited to between 3 and 18.

-Monsters can have scores beyond this range (but abilities are rarely used for monsters).
+* Monsters can narratively have abilities beyond this range, but monsters don't use ability scores mechanically.

 ### ability score generation